This site requires a more recent version of Adobe Flash Player to function properly.

 Weakness in global demand for iron ore

-China is the largest consumer of steel in the world, accounting for around 47% of global steel consumption in 2013.
+China is the largest consumer of steel in the world, accounting for around 50% of global steel consumption in 2014.
 Iron ore is one of the chief raw materials in the production of steel.
 Thus, China is also the largest consumer of iron ore in the world.
 It accounts for more than 60% of the seaborne iron ore trade.
 International iron ore prices are largely determined by Chinese demand, since China is also the largest consumer of iron ore in the world.
-Chinese steel demand growth is expected to slow to 3% and 2.7% in 2014 and 2015 respectively, from 6.1% in 2013.
+Chinese steel demand growth is expected to slow to 2.7% in 2015, down from 3% and 6.1%, in 2014 and 2013, respectively.
 This is concurrent with weakening economic growth in China, which has tempered the demand for steel.
-China's GDP growth is expected to slow to 7.3% and 7.1% in 2014 and 2015 respectively, from 7.7% in 2013.
+China's GDP growth is expected to slow to 6.8% in 2015, down from 7.4% and 7.7% in 2014 and 2013, respectively.
 Weakness in Chinese demand for iron ore has resulted in falling international iron ore prices.
 Though the bulk of Cliffs' iron ore shipments are sold to the North American integrated steel industry, contracts are benchmarked to international iron ore prices.
 Thus the weakness in international iron ore prices impacts realized prices for the company's iron ore shipments.

 Oversupply of iron ore

 On the supply side, expansion in production by majors such as Rio Tinto and BHP Billiton has created an oversupply situation.
 A combination of weak demand and oversupply is likely to result in lower iron ore prices over the next few years.
-As per Goldman Sachs, the worldwide surplus of seaborne iron ore supply will rise to 175 million tons in 2015, from an expected 72 million tons for 2014 and 14 million tons for 2013.
+As per Goldman Sachs, the worldwide surplus of seaborne iron ore supply will rise to 175 million tons in 2015, from a surplus of 72 million tons for 2014, and 14 million tons for 2013.
 In view of the persisting oversupply situation, iron ore prices will remain subdued in the near term.

 How Does Trefis Modelling Work?